garrandall/popular-music-data/tracks/the-fish-bobby-rydell.md

 Cos when I got you on my mind
 You melt the night away

-(Repeat verse 1)
 Let me show you how its done pretty baby
-You gotta swing, you gotta swing, yeah swing, whoah yeah.....
+You gotta swing, you gotta swing, yeah swing, whoah yeah...